ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.2-release-note.md

 #### Language Server

+- Introduced new refactor extract code actions
-- Implemented a new code action to extract a constant expression to a constant
+  - A new code action to extract a constant expression to a constant
-- Implemented a new code action to extract an expression to a local variable
+  - A new code action to extract an expression to a local variable
-- Implemented a new code action to extract an expression or set of statements to a function
+  - A new code action to extract an expression or set of statements to a function
 - Improved create variable code action to provide a rename-popup after applying
 - Added a new code action to convert an array to array mapping into a query expression
 - Introduced new API to load a project into the Workspace Manager